curvednebula/go-rust-perf-tests/README.md

 ## Rust optimizations

-I've got a suggestion to use mimalloc instead of default memory allocator.
+I've received a suggestion to use mimalloc instead of default memory allocator.
 With mimalloc Rust gave much better results, which were approximately the same as Go on my Windows machine.
 But again, note that on MacOS Rust performed even better.

 ## Go optimizations